ghicheon/CarND-PID-Control-Project/README.md

 comment below line like this.
   //#define  RUN_NORMAL

-following build processure is the same as before.
+Following build processure is the same as before.

-you may save the debug output like this.
+You may save the debug output like this.
 ./pid > training_out.txt

+## Reflection
+P means the distance between correct line and my car.
+Using it,,we can reduce the error by changing steering angle.
+However, we may encounter zigzag driving because there must be some delay in getting angle and giving the command to the car.
+D controler is trying to solve this problem.
+It use the difference between previous error and current one.
+Sometimes, cars  steering angle system has some bug.Even if we gave the correct angle, the car may move uncorrectly, I controler figure out this problem.
+It sums up all errors and use it to fix the problem.

+I used twiddle and manual tuning.
+You can be sure that my twiddle algorithm works by following graph.
+The error is getting smaller.
+However, I found out it's not easy to find optimal solution by twiddle in this project(yeah.. maybe there must be a better way...).
+Because the car is sometimes stopped and driving in the forest or water.
+I found the optimal parameter by manual tuning.
+When I was implementing twiddle,I had a hard time to work with the simulator.
+I tried to leave enough comments in my code.    enjoy!

 ## training error graph
 I saved output in training_out.txt
-I extracted error value and saved err_plot.py.
+I extracted error value and saved err_plot.py

 cat training_out.txt | grep "err:" | sed 's/.*err://g' > err_plot.py

 I edited err_plot.py  like this.

 ```python
  import matplotlib.pyplot as plt